robotical/docs.robotical.io/python/martypy.md

 be enabled.

 `*args` and `**kwargs` are passed on to the client type, which will be chosen depending on the protocol specified the URL.
-Currently the supported client types are `socket` and `test`.
+Currently the natively supported client types are `socket`, `serial`, `ros` and `test`.

 For more info on extending the available client types via `client_types` see [here](#client-types).

+The `debug` argument can be useful for showing what the client is sending, and other stuff.

 `hello()`